fredyouhanaie/espace/README.md

 visualise various performance metrics of an erlang node.
 It can be extended with user supplied plugins, which is what we have here.

-The espace plugin, `espace_observer.erl`, will list display a single row for each active instance of espace.
+The espace plugin, `espace_observer.erl`, will display a single row for each active instance of espace.
 Each row will display the instance name, the number of tuples in the TS, the number of waiting (blocked) clients, and the counters for the six operations.